MicrosoftDocs/Hololens/hololens/hololens-commercial-features.md

 ---

-## Dynamics 365 apps

-### Dynamics 365 Guides with HoloLens 2

-Increased speed, fewer errors, and more confidence, these're the benefits of Microsoft Dynamic 365 Guides with HoloLens 2.

-This MR app helps workers adapt to complex scenarios, everything from training, to assembly, to service, and repair.
-Workers of all experience levels can quickly learn and adapt.
-All the training can be done by picking up holographic parts and icons, reading contextual step-by-step instructions that move with them.
-Easy and out-of-the box [author branching](/dynamics365/mixed-reality/guides/pc-app-branching) can accommodate the different learning paths, while taking into account changes in workflow.
-For workers learning new and complex tasks, they can reply on Guides for information.

-### Dynamics 365 Remote Assist for HoloLens 2/mobile devices

-Now, frontline workers can collaborate with remote experts anytime and anywhere with 3D annotations right in their real-world environment.
-They can share what they are seeing in real-time, view critical information anchored right in their real-world environment to resolve issues quickly.
-Frontline workers can use Dynamics 365 Remote Assist on iOS and Android mobile devices, or HoloLens 2.

-Customers achieved the following benefits:

-* Zero error in the last two years; 90% less touch labor – Lockheed Martin
-* 70% less time needed for upskilling workers – Suntory
-* 50% less time needed for diagnosing and resolving issues – L’Oréal
-* 2.2 million yen saved (264 work hours) in travel costs – Musashi

 ## Managing HoloLens 2 in your organization

 HoloLens 2 includes features that make it easier for organizations to manage and use HoloLens devices.
 Some features are included with the device while others can be enabled by [Mobile Device Management (MDM) for HoloLens](hololens-mdm-configure.md)  or through [Provisioning Packages](hololens-provisioning.md) using [Windows Configuration Designer](app-deploy-provisioning-package.md#setup).

 | I want to... | Solution | Description |